How to Help a Friend With Cancer: Fifteen Encouraging Ideas

-It’s hard to know how to help a friend with cancer or what to say when someone has cancer.
+It’s hard to know how to help someone with cancer or what to “to say to someone who has cancer.
 Even when your heart’s in the right place, it’s a challenge to find the right words and steer clear of the wrong ones.
 In this guide, people who have either had cancer or helped family members who had cancer share the best ways to support an ill friend.

 1. “You are constantly in my thoughts.”